Maze is a type of heart surgery. It is done through the upper chambers of the heart. The chambers are called the atria.

 Copyright © Nucleus Medical Media, Inc.

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like:
+Problems are rare, but all procedures have some risk.
+The doctor will go over problems that could happen, such as:

 About 3 hours

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection such as:

-There are also steps you can take to reduce your chances of infection such as:
+There are also steps you can take to lower your risk of infection such as:

-Call for emergency medical services or go to the emergency room right away if any of the following occurs:
+Call for medical help or go to the emergency room right away if you have:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.